‘Avatar’ hopes for rare success with a gaming tie-in | Malay Mail

 It is being handled by a subsidiary, Ubisoft Massive, a 700-strong team based in Malmo, Sweden.

-They are using their gaming engine Snowdrop to build a massive online world, allowing players to embody an indigenous Na’vi as they head out into the far-flung western frontier of Pandora. — AFP
+They are using their gaming engine Snowdrop to build a massive online world, allowing players to embody an indigenous Na’vi as they head out into the far-flung western frontier of Pandora. — ETX Studio